-- In the bowl of your stand mixer, or another large bowl, combine the oil, brown sugar, orange juice and zest, and vanilla extract until no sugar lumps remain.
+- In the bowl of your stand mixer, or another large bowl, combine the oil, brown sugar, eggs, orange juice and zest, and vanilla extract until no sugar lumps remain.
 Slowly add in the dry ingredients until just combined.
 Fold in the toasted pecans and carrots by hand.

 - Pour the prepared batter into the 3 cake pans, and place in the oven for 20-22 minutes, or until a toothpick inserted in the centre comes out clean.
 Cool in the pan for only 10 minutes, and then transfer to cooling rack to cool completely.

 - Prepare the frosting.
 In the bowl of a stand mixer or with a hand mixer, cream the butter, sugar and vanilla extract on low until the sugar is mixed into the butter, then turn the mixer to medium-high speed for 2-3 minutes or until the mixture is light and fluffy.

 - Add the cream cheese into cubes and add in stages to the frosting, beating for about 1 minute.
 You may need to scrape the sides of the bowl by hand every so often.
 Once the frosting is nice and smooth, add in the orange zest and stir to combine.
 Refrigerate prepared frosting until ready to decorate.

 - Frost and decorate your cake with any remaining toasted pecans or orange slices for garnish.
 Serve.